bbonik/distributional_dataset_undersampling/README.md

 The function makes use of the **ortools** library from Google.
 Please install the ortools package as described in the following link: https://developers.google.com/optimization/install/

 # Citations
-If you use this code for research puproses please cite the following papers:
+If you use this code in your research please cite the following papers:
 1. [Vonikakis, V., Subramanian, R., Arnfred, J., & Winkler, S. A Probabilistic Approach to People-Centric Photo Selection and Sequencing.
 IEEE Transactions in Multimedia, 11(19), pp.2609-2624, 2017.](https://www.researchgate.net/publication/316569587_A_Probabilistic_Approach_to_People-Centric_Photo_Selection_and_Sequencing)
 2. [V. Vonikakis, R. Subramanian, S. Winkler.
 Shaping Datasets: Optimal Data Selection for Specific Target Distributions.
 Proc.
 ICIP2016, Phoenix, USA, Sept.
 25-28, 2016.](http://vintage.winklerbros.net/Publications/icip2016a.pdf)